John Tortorella hired to revitalize dormant Flyers - NewsBreak

 John Tortorella hired to revitalize dormant Flyers

-John Tortorella is about the only NHL coach with such a motley compilation of highlight reels.
+PHILADELPHIA (AP) — John Tortorella is about the only NHL coach with such a motley compilation of highlight reels.
 There are censored versions of his rants.
 Uncensored versions.
 He’s angry at reporters.
-At his players .
-There is a video of “6 minutes of John Tortorella Angry Moments,” which one can click after watching 10 minutes of his funniest moments .
+At his players.
+There is a video of “6 minutes of John Tortorella Angry Moments,” which one can click after watching 10 minutes of his funniest moments.

 The Philadelphia Flyers are sure to enter next season with little shot of winning a Stanley Cup.